Shi Yinle: Monastery Reforms

-Shi Yinle's belief that the monks at the temple have strayed away from focusing on a spiritual path and as he has stated "We're now neither properly practicing or properly working !."
-Due to this ideology he immediately introduced a rigorous "Buddhist 996" schedule, named after China's intense tech industry work hours, and announced sweeping reforms within the monastery and to monastic life, encouraging self-sufficiency through the production of food and farming, bringing a halt to commercial performances including the banning of high-priced consecration public rituals, and removing temple shops and merchandise.
+Shi Yinle's belief that the monks at the temple have strayed away from focusing on a spiritual path and as he has stated "We're now neither properly practicing or properly working!"
+Due to this ideology he immediately introduced a rigorous "Buddhist 996 schedule", named after China's intense tech industry work hours, and announced sweeping reforms within the monastery and to monastic life, encouraging self-sufficiency through the production of food and farming, bringing a halt to commercial performances including the banning of high-priced consecration public rituals, and removing temple shops and merchandise.
+All of these initiatives, and activities that were in the past that were for purely generating financial revenue, are now being replaced with free initiatives and access to educational resources including temple life restoring the focus on spiritual, ethical, moral and cultural practice.